Kong/docs.konghq.com/app/_hub/kong-inc/grpc-web/index.md

   --data proto=path/to/hello.proto
 ```

-With this setup, there is support for gRPC-Web/JSON clients using `Content-Type` headers
+With this setup, there's support for gRPC-Web/JSON clients using `Content-Type` headers
 like `application/grpc-web+json` or `application/grpc-web-text+json`.

 > **Note**: When using JSON encoding, the [gRPC-Web protocol] specifies that